-The initial motivation of giving support to the simulated robot is that students and educational centers that do not have the physical robot can nevertheless practice and learn or teach robotics with JdeRobot-Kids ([Vega et al., 2018]).
+The initial motivation of giving support to the simulated robot is that students and educational centers that do not have the physical robot can nevertheless practice and learn or teach Robotics with JdeRobot-Kids.
 In addition, thanks to this support, the problem that always arises when introducing robotic artifacts in a classroom is mitigated: economic costs and hardware maintenance.